fruitcake/omnipay-pesapal/README.md

 ```

 The transactionReference is `pesapal_transaction_tracking_id`, which is set by Pesapal.
-the transactionId is your own id (`pesapal_merchant_reference`), which will be generated if not provided.
+The transactionId is your own id (`pesapal_merchant_reference`), which will be generated if not provided.

 See the documentation on [http://developer.pesapal.com/how-to-integrate/step-by-step](http://developer.pesapal.com/how-to-integrate/step-by-step)